crusher-dev/docsv2/docs/development/contributing.md

 ---
-title: 🐳 Contributing
+title: Contribute to Crsusher
-sidebar_label: Contributing
+sidebar_label: Overview
 ---

 Crusher is being run as open source solution.